GoogleCloudPlatform/cloud-foundation-fabric/modules/gke-cluster-autopilot/README.md

 ### Cloud DNS

-This example shows how to [use Cloud DNS as a Kubernetes DNS provider](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-dns).

-> **Warning**
+> [!WARNING]
 > [Cloud DNS is the only DNS provider for Autopilot clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/service-discovery#cloud_dns) running version `1.25.9-gke.400` and later, and version `1.26.4-gke.500` and later.
 It is [pre-configured](https://cloud.google.com/kubernetes-engine/docs/resources/autopilot-standard-feature-comparison#feature-comparison) for those clusters.
 The following example *only* applies to Autopilot clusters running *earlier* versions.

+This example shows how to [use Cloud DNS as a Kubernetes DNS provider](https://cloud.google.com/kubernetes-engine/docs/how-to/cloud-dns).

 ```hcl
 module "cluster-1" {